-Arimo Travels is a half-flightless travel blog that focuses on sustainable long-term travel.
-This page tells more about myself, this site and the idea of half-flightless travel.
+Arimo Travels is a mostly flightless travel site that focuses on sustainable long-term travel – and randomness.

 About Arimo Travels